3lvia/designsystem/packages/components/README.md

   that will appear on the landing-page for the Components menu.
 Navigate to the 'Component' landing page and add a new card here with the new icon.

-#### Step 6 - Update changelog
+#### Step 7 - Update changelog

 Remember to update `CHANGELOG.json` in `packages/components/components/elvis-my-component`.
 The format is checked with json-schema.
 When the component is built the changelog will be copied to assets in the web-project and the format will be verified again with typescript.
-Remember do define the change type with one of the following types:
+Remember to define the change type with one of the following types:

 - new_feature